-My husband and I opened BB’s Dance Factory in 2000, located in the old Clearwater Mall in the old Blockbuster video store.
-It was great!
-We constantly had an audience of shoppers stopping to peer in the windows at our classes.
-We built a bevy of young talented dancers, specializing in classical ballet, jazz and musical theater.
+Fast forward to the year 2000, she and her husband, Marcello, opened BB’s Dance Factory, located in the old Clearwater Mall in the old Blockbuster video store.
+There was a constant audience of shoppers stopping to peer in the windows at the dance classes.
+It was very exciting!
+As time passed, BB's Dance Factory built a bevy of young talented dancers, specializing in classical ballet, jazz and musical theater.

 AND THEN CAME THE CIRCUS…

-Needless to say, Catie’s wish was the beginning of a wonderful journey and provided the vision for our Circus Arts program.
+Needless to say, Catie’s wish was the beginning of a wonderful journey and provided the vision for the Circus Arts program.

-At age 16, we shipped her off to train with Chinese contortion coach, Master Lu Yi, and Mongolian coach Serchmaa Byamba, all the way over in San Francisco, as this was the only place in the country at the time where she could get the proper training.
+At age 16, Catie was shipped her off to train with Chinese contortion coach, Master Lu Yi, and Mongolian coach Serchmaa Byamba, all the way over in San Francisco, as this was the only place in the country at that time where she could get the proper training.
 After two years of intensive work, she became a respected dancer/acrobat/contortionist in the entertainment industry.

-As I was watching her train one day during a visit, I observed the other athletes training in the gym.
-All of this was very interesting to me as a Choreographer and Artistic Director.
-So instead of just sitting and watching her train as a doting mother…I decided to get myself a few lessons and wrap my wits around a trapeze.
-If I could incorporate this circus stuff in my dance shows, how much fun would that be?!
+As Beth watched Catie train one day during a visit, she observed the other athletes training in the gym.
+All of this was very interesting to her as a choreographer and artistic director.
+So instead of just sitting and watching Catie train as a doting mother…she decided to get herself a few lessons and wrap her wits around a trapeze.
+If she could incorporate this circus stuff in her dance shows, how much fun would that be?!

-So we established a Circus Arts program at our dance studio.
-We changed our name to “Dance & Circus Arts of Tampa Bay”.
-We were not only training dancers, but now we were also training circus artists.
+Hence the Circus Arts program was conceived at the dance studio.
+Changing the studio's name to “Dance & Circus Arts of Tampa Bay”, they were not only training dancers, but were also now training circus artists.
 It was a fairly logical sequence and it was very exciting.

-We're also very proud of our students who have gone onto professional performing careers and those that grew into wonderful adults with their own families now.
+Beth & Marcello are very proud of their students who have gone onto professional performing careers and those that grew into wonderful adults with their own families now.

-This is our story.
+This is their story.
 This is how it all came about.

-Please come visit us in our beautiful spacious facility.
+Please come visit their beautiful spacious facility located in Clearwater, FL.
 You, too, will want to twirl and dance.
 And maybe some of you will want to run away with the Circus!